ivanitlearning/AWS-Associate-Courses/README.md

 Provide information about management operations performed on resources in the AWS account.
 Create an EC2 instance or terminating one.

 - Data Events:
 Objects being uploaded to S3 or a Lambda function being invoked.
 This is not enabled by default and must be enabled for that trail.
+Includes [GetObject](https://docs.aws.amazon.com/awscloudtrail/latest/userguide/logging-data-events-with-cloudtrail.html#logging-data-events) for S3 or access.

 #### 1.3.9.1.
 CloudTrail Trail